danishahmed219/code-snap/README.md

 - Enhanced Productivity: Save time by eliminating the need to manually transcribe code from images.
 Get your code in seconds.

 - Easy Integration: Seamlessly integrate CodeSnap into your Chrome browser for quick access whenever you need it.

+## How to Run?
+- Fork the repo
+- Clone repo in your computer
+- `cd app && docker build -t code-snap-app-image .`
+- `docker-compose up`